The term sugar is used to describe a wide range of compounds that vary in sweetness. Common sugars include:

 - These sweeteners are used as an ingredient in many food products that are labeled "sugar-free", "diabetic", or "low carb".
 These sweeteners are absorbed by the body at a much slower rate than sugar.
-They also have about half the calories of sugar.
+They also have about one half of the calories of sugar.
 They should not be confused with sugar substitutes that are calorie free.
-Sugar alcohol may cause stomach cramps and diarrhea in some people.
+Sugar alcohols may cause stomach cramps and diarrhea in some people.

 - Erythritol is a naturally occurring sugar alcohol found in fruit and fermented foods.
 It is 60% to 70% as sweet as table sugar, but has fewer calories.
 Also, it does not result in as much of a rise in blood sugar after meals or cause tooth decay.
 Unlike other sugar alcohols, it does not cause stomach upset.

 - Agave nectar is a highly processed type of sugar from the Agave tequiliana (tequila) plant.
 Agave nectar is about 1.5 times sweeter than regular sugar.
 It has about 60 calories per tablespoon compared to 40 calories for the same amount of table sugar.
 Agave nectar is not healthier than honey, sugar, HFCS, or any other type of sweetener.

 - Glucose is found in fruits in small amounts.
 It is also a syrup made from corn starch.